Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - to discover Services
 - to route requests to Services in other contexts (e.g. from within organization A to organization B)
-- to request and managing connection rights needed to connect to said Services
+- to request and manage authorizations needed to connect to said Services

 Functionality required to achieve technical interoperability is provided by APIs as specified in this RFC.
 This allows for automation of most management tasks, greatly reducing the administrative load and enabling upscaling of inter-organizational usage of services.